The Infosound Broadcast is a frequently-updated blend of audio features on a broad range of sight loss-related subjects, shorter

 designed specifically for blind and partially-sighted people, can access a very large range of audio content,

-"Podcasts" categories in the players' menus.
+the players' menus.

 service.
 They can provide further information about the player and its content.